Competition debut for Rennes ends in 1-1 with Krasnodar

 But the depleted Russian side equalized three minutes later when left back Cristian Ramirez’s long-distance strike beat goalie Alfred Gomis at the near post.

+“You pay for your mistakes.
+We scored, but then lost concentration and paid for it,” Guirassy said.
+“We weren’t mature enough.”

-Guirassy should have won it yet fluffed his close-range shot in the sixth minute of injury time.
+But Guirassy should have won it yet fluffed his close-range shot in the sixth minute of injury time.

 Krasnodar players Evgeny Markov and Remy Cabella did not travel because of doubtful results of COVID-19 tests, and the visitors named just seven players on the bench.